bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

     pe my-file.txt

-To exit from "pe" simply type Ctrl-X followed by Ctrl-C at which point you'll be asked whether you want to save your file.
+To save your work type Ctrl-X followed by Ctrl-S. To exit from "pe" simply type Ctrl-X followed by Ctrl-C.

 Beyond that, all the keystrokes are the same as for the GNU Emacs editor except for a few small exceptions.
 Please refer to the useful guide at the